Join us for Asthma Canada’s Speaker Series Webinar: “COVID-19 and Asthma” with Dr. Alan Kaplan

 Your input is extremely valuable to us and will help us determine and raise awareness about how asthma impacts Canadians and the quality of supports, care and treatments available to us.
 Make your voice count!

 We have some fantastic giveaways for those that complete the survey!
-If you are among the first 30 people to complete the survey, you will be eligible to receive a trendy inhaler sleeve!
-Additionally, all survey participants will be entered into a draw for a chance to win one of ten spacers!
+If you are among the first 30 people to complete the survey, you will be eligible to receive a trendy inhaler sleeve.
+All survey participants will be entered into a draw for a chance to win one of ten spacers.
 If you would like to participate in our draw, you will be requested to provide your email address at the end of the survey.
 Asthma Canada will ensure that your email address is stored separately from your survey responses to ensure your anonymity.

 Asthma Canada is pleased to see recognition for pharmacare in the Federal budget released yesterday.
 We applaud the Federal government’s support for the establishment of the Canadian Drug Agency which will oversee the development of a new national formulary of prescribed drugs and provide additional support for Canadians with rare diseases.
 We look forward to integrating the perspectives of patients and the health charity sector as we work with the Federal Government to implement these investments.